LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 For really small tasks the value of *1/2* can be added.

-If a user story is too big it should be split in smaller tasks.
+If a user story is too big it should be split in smaller stories or tasks.

 When the range is defined the estimation can be done.
 There are quite a lot of possibilities to do the estimations.